0xMarvell/spotify-music-data/README.md

    ```bash
    python3.10 extract.py
    ```
 - A browser window will open up.
-Copy the URL of the page that opened and paste in terminal the hit the `enter` but not too hard... pity your keyboard :)
+Copy the URL of the page that opened and paste in terminal then hit the `enter` button but not too hard... pity your keyboard :)